 It seems when it comes to walking dead, serial killers, strange creatures and evil spirits - Pennsylvania is the place to film.
-Starting with a giant ball of slime in 1958, all the way up to a serial killer with a split personality in 2017, Pennsylvania is a hotbed of horror movie activity.
+Starting with a giant ball of slime in 1958, all the way up to a serial killer with a split personality in 2017 (and its 2019 sequel), Pennsylvania is a hotbed of horror movie activity.

 The Blob, 1958 -

 A creature resembling a rolling pile of Jello® rambles along, eating everything in its path, growing larger with each meal.
 In addition to the (now) laughable “special” effects, the film is probably best known for its star: a 28-year-old newcomer named Steve McQueen.
 The scene where the blob attacks theatre-goers was filmed at the Colonial Theater in Phoenixville, in Chester County.
 Like The Blob itself, remade in 1988 and a cult classic, the Colonial Theater is alive and well - the only vaudeville-house-turned-theater still in existence in the county.